AdobeDocs/experiences-by-you.en/help/analytics/administration/key-admin-skills/empowered-community.md

 * Define who is involved, roles, and responsibilities:

-  * **Administration project team:** The team managing the business' user group or community is typically responsible for defining the opportunity, such as via a project charter, creating the content plan (at least initially), and determining communication vehicles (for example, Microsoft® team, email distribution, quarterly call, and so on).
+  * **Administration project team:** The team managing the business' user group or community is typically responsible for defining the opportunity, such as via a project charter, creating the content plan (at least initially), and determining communication vehicles (for example, Microsoft&reg; team, email distribution, quarterly call, and so on).

   * **Executive sponsor:** It is key to have an executive sponsor to support the success of your business' internal user group or community.
 This role is key for supporting milestones, communication, ensuring prioritization across the broader team, and change management.